palewire/first-news-app/docs/index.rst

     if __name__ == '__main__':
         freezer.freeze()

 Now run it from the command line, which will create a new directory called ``build`` filled with a set of flattened files.

 .. code-block:: bash

     $ python freeze.py

 Use your browser to open up one of the local files in ``build``, rather that visit the dynamically generated pages we created at ``localhost``.

-You will notice that the default Frozen Flask configuration only flatted out ``index.html``, and not all your detail pages our template could generate using the data file.
+You will notice that the default Frozen Flask configuration only flattened out ``index.html``, and not all your detail pages our template could generate using the data file.

 To flatten those, again edit ``freeze.py`` to give it the instructions it needs to make a page for every record in the source CSV.